ava-tan/cornell-bjj/documents/design-journey.md

 (Jonna) I altered the slideshow so that it had buttons instead of automatically playing.
 This was to avoid the slideshow being too abrupt and distracting from the rest of the page.

+(Asher) I blocked out inactive days on the calendar, added a hover effect so that users know they can click on the days, and set the nav element for the current page to red

 ## User Testing
 > If you conducted user testing in Milestone 1, you only need to user test 2 more users.
 Otherwise, you must conduct user testing with 4 users.